tomdalling/old-tomdalling.com/resources/blog-posts/2016-02-12_pure-function-as-an-object-PFAAO-pattern.markdown

 Performance Optimisation
 ------------------------

-Astute readers may have noticed a performance hiccup in the `root_node` method:
+Astute readers may have noticed a performance hiccup in the `root_node` method.

 ```ruby
 def root_node